← Back to trust

 6.4.
 Bridging

 LINK is used for certain internal fee requirements around asset movement.
 The FeeAggregator pays CCIP bridging fees in LINK and reports LINK available for payment.
-This is a specific form of brand name capital specificity in Williamson’s typology: LINK operates as the coordinating instrument because it carries the Chainlink protocol’s brand identity, institutional commitment, and ecosystem recognition.
-Alternative bridge-fee instruments would require both contract redesign and reconstruction of the institutional recognition that enables cross-protocol coordination.
+This is dedicated-asset specificity at a second site: the bridging logic commits internal fee payment to LINK, and the commitment is embedded in the FeeAggregator’s deployed configuration.
+Alternative bridge-fee instruments would require contract redesign and reconfiguration of the internal fee-funding path.

 6.5.
 Provider payout

 Reserves are withdrawn as LINK to service providers.
-The 60 currently allowlisted beneficiary addresses (40 EOAs, 5 sharing a 23-byte tiny runtime, 13 proxy-scale contracts, and 2 full contracts) receive LINK-denominated payouts.
-The named-core cohort (Northwest Nodes, node.piertwo.eth, matrixedlink.eth, Staking Facilities: Lido Node Operator, tiingo.eth, CryptoManufaktur: Lido Node Operator) exhibits human-asset specificity: individual service providers have made operational investments in LINK-denominated participation, including accounting systems, payout-processing infrastructure, tax-compliance infrastructure, and institutional relationships calibrated to LINK receipt.
-Redirecting provider payout to alternative settlement assets would impose transition costs on providers that are specific to the LINK-denominated setup.
+The 60 beneficiary addresses allowlisted as of the traced window (40 EOAs, 5 sharing a 23-byte tiny runtime, 13 proxy-scale contracts, and 2 full contracts) receive LINK-denominated payouts.
+The named-core cohort (Northwest Nodes, node.piertwo.eth, matrixedlink.eth, Staking Facilities: Lido Node Operator, tiingo.eth, CryptoManufaktur: Lido Node Operator) exhibits provider-side specificity whose observable is persistence: continuous participation in a LINK-denominated payout lane across the traced window.
+The associated operational investments (receipt processing, accounting, and compliance arrangements calibrated to LINK payment) are inferred from that persistence rather than directly observed, and the inference is marked as such.
+Redirecting provider payout to alternative settlement assets would impose transition costs on providers that are specific to the LINK-denominated setup; whether those costs are best described as human-asset specificity in Williamson’s strict sense (idiosyncratic knowledge and relationship investments) awaits provider-side evidence.

 6.6.
 The compound

 The compound differs because the five functions share one instrument.
 A change to LINK’s role at any one function propagates to the others: the accounting system would need to recognize the new arrangement; the conversion machinery would need to accommodate or be replaced; the reserve accumulation would need to be redenominated; the bridging logic would need new fee sources; provider payout would need to account for the new denomination in provider operations.
-The compound specificity generates a hold-up risk not at any single relationship but at the system level.
+Under the candidate mechanism, compound specificity would generate a hold-up risk at the system level rather than at any single relationship.

 6.7.
 Provider network structure